 “I’ll be there,” Reid said on Sunday.
 “If they’re inviting us, I’ll be there.
 It’s quite an honor, I think.”

-White House visits for sports champions have become contentious since Trump joined office, particularly among NFL and NBA players who don’t want to be seen as aligned with Trump’s policies.
+White House visits for sports champions have become contentious since Trump took office, particularly among NFL and NBA players who don’t want to be seen as aligned with Trump’s policies.

 Trump has also launched attacks in the past at the NFL and NFL players associated with protests during the national anthem.